jordanlavenant/TD-qualitedev-quarkus/README.md

 The stock is the list of items that are available for sale.
 This is a simplified model.

-Stock is a set of AggregateRoot StockItem.
+**Stock** is a set of AggregateRoot **StockItem**.

-StockItem is composed of :
+**StockItem** is composed of :
-- Item : the item that is in stock
+- `Item` : the item that is in stock
-- Units : available units of the item
+- `Units` : available units of the item
-- ItemLocks : the list of item locks that are currently active for this item
+- `ItemLocks` : the list of item locks that are currently active for this item

 There is a strong relation between units and item locks.

-StockItem can have following states :
+**StockItem** can have following states :
-- Available : the item is available for sale.
+- `Available` : the item is available for sale.
-- Locked : the item is locked and not available for sale.
+- `Unavailable` : the item is locked and not available for sale.

-StockService can receive following commands :
+**StockService** can receive following commands :
-- AddItem : add an item to the stock.
+- `AddItem` : add an item to the stock.
-- RemoveItem : remove an item from the stock.
+- `RemoveItem` : remove an item from the stock.

-StockItem can receive following commands :
+**StockItem** can receive following commands :
-- LockUnit : lock an item.
+- `LockUnit` : lock an item.
-- UnlockUnit : unlock an item.
+- `UnlockUnit` : unlock an item.
-- ShipUnit : ship an item.
+- `ShipUnit` : ship an item.
-- RemoveUnit : remove a unit from the stock.
+- `RemoveUnit` : remove a unit from the stock.

+**StockItem** can have following events :
+- `ItemAdded` : an item has been added to the stock.
+- `ItemRemoved` : an item has been removed from the stock.
+- `UnitLocked` : a unit has been locked.
+- `UnitUnlocked` : a unit has been unlocked.

 Basic rules :
-- When an item is locked, it is not available for sale anymore.
+- When a **StockItem** is locked, it is not available for sale anymore.
-- When an item is ordered, it is locked until the associated order is shipped.
+- When a **StockItem** is ordered, it is locked until the associated order is shipped.
-- When an order is shipped, the item is unlocked and unit is removed.
+- When a **Order** is shipped, the item is unlocked and unit is removed.
-- When an order is cancelled, the item is unlocked and unit is restored.
+- When a **Order** is cancelled, the item is unlocked and unit is restored.
-- When an item is returned, the item is unlocked and unit is restored.
+- When a **StockItem** is returned, the item is unlocked and unit is restored.

 ## Documentation